NitinNitinRaj/CarDatabaseApp/README.md

 Getting Started
 Server
+First, make sure you have all the requirements installed and a MariaDB database running.
+Then, create a new database and user for the app, and add the database connection details to the application.properties file in the src/main/resources directory.
 To run the server, navigate to the server directory and run the following command: mvn spring-boot:run
 This will start the server on port 8080.